On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: The Two-Agent Stochastic Interaction Model

 \subsection{Fokker-Planck Evolution Equation}

-We now derive the Kolmogorov forward evolution equation (also referred to as the Fokker-Planck evolution equation) of the probability density of $X(t)$ as time evolves.
-The assumptions in this section are ({\bf H}): \begin{itemize} \item[(i)] the function $x\to \lambda(x)$ is continuous and \item[(ii)] for all $0\leq a<b<+\infty$, $\int_{a}^{b} \lambda(X(t)) dt < +\infty$ a.s. \end{itemize} Then $\Lambda(X(t))$ is predictable and $X(t)$ under \eqref{eq:dynamics} satisfies \cite[Assumption 6.1.1]{bjork2011introduction}.
+We now establish the Kolmogorov forward equation (also referred to as the Fokker-Planck evolution equation) of the probability density of $X(t)$.
+This will be done under the following assumptions (${\bf H}$): \begin{itemize} \item[(i)] the function $x\to \Lambda(x)$ is measurable, \item[(ii)] for all $0\leq a<b<+\infty$, $\int_{a}^{b} \Lambda(X(t)) {\mathrm d}t < +\infty$ almost surely. \end{itemize} Then $\Lambda(X(t))$ is predictable and $X(t)$ under \eqref{eq:dynamics} satisfies \cite[Assumption 6.1.1]{bjork2011introduction}.
 Note that conditions {\bf (C1)} and {\bf (C3)} imply ${\bf H}$.
 Under {\bf (C2)}, ${\bf H}$ holds when $0\le \alpha <1$.
 For the next theorem, we use the smoothness of the density of $X(t)$ proved in Appendix \ref{sec:appendix1}.

-\begin{theorem} Fix $\theta>1$.
-Under Assumption {\bf H}, the density $p_t(x)$ of $X(t)$ follows the non-local partial differential equation (PDE):
+\begin{theorem} Assume $\theta>1$.
+Under ${\bf H}$, the density $p(t,x)$ of $X(t)$ satisfies the non-local partial differential equation :